Prahlad-m/Python-Projects/PyGame/DotCleaner/ReadME.md

 ## Dot Cleaner Thruster Plus

-The thruster plus version of Dot Cleaner operates similar to snake.
+The thruster plus version of Dot Cleaner operates similarly to Snake.
 The red dot still moves via a thruster, but it now builds a tail as it collects green dots.
 The player can still manually place green dots, but the game will automatically place green dots periodically.

 <img src="DotCleanerThrusterPlus.png" width="400" >